-If you or someone in your life needs addiction support, call Mile High Recovery.
+If you or someone in your life needs addiction support, call Mile High Recovery Center.
 Our Denver, Colorado addiction treatment center focuses on structured family recovery for a safe and successful sober life.
 Reach us at 303-268-2144 or visit us online today for more information about our support groups.

 What Is Family Therapy?

 Family therapy is integral to recovery—many programs across the country work to integrate family therapy into addiction treatment programs.
 Family therapy is a type of group therapy that includes any affected family members, whether that’s immediate family or a chosen family.
 The goal of family therapy is to help participants understand the addiction, how it’s affected their lives, and how to heal.

 In family therapy sessions, a licensed family therapist will guide the group through exercises and discussions to help them communicate better, understand addiction’s effects, and develop a plan for moving forward.
 Family therapy is beneficial for those with addiction, as well as those affected by someone else’s addiction.